strimzi/proposals/009-ui-and-admin-server-security.md

 #### Outstanding questions
 1. Who is responsible for "authorization" checks that the UI will make to hide features from user.
 E.g - can user create a topic, can user access the UI, can user produce a message etc.
 2. If the user authentication is based on a Kafka user - how do we federate/reconcile that user against other applications.
 E.g, k8s permission to create a KafkaUser or read a Secret, or prometheus access tokens
-3. Can an access_token be set on an admin client basis; currently docs suggest setting a system property of `oauth.access.token`.